Specialties

 You notice you want to make every area in your life “perfect” (work, relationships, family) and experience restlessness if it’s not

-Relationship Issues (Partner/ work/family)
+Relationship Issues (Partner/ work/family) - Elizabeth & annie

 Relationships are all around us, including the one with ourselves.
 It can be tricky to feel confident in navigating the different intimacy levels of each relationship in the different settings of our lives.
 It can also be hard to see our responses to relational experiences not make an impact we hope for.
 We may also want to develop new relationships and find difficulty in building trust in relationships.
-These are the common experiences I work with (but not limited to):
+These are the common experiences Elizabeth and Annie work with (but not limited to):

 You’re noticing difficulty with opening up or being vulnerable with your partner